PBA World Series of Bowling: History

 World Series of Bowling II moved to Las Vegas for the 2010–11 season.
 The event had five animal oil pattern events, with the PBA World Championship again running in a split format (qualifying in late October through early November, 2010, with the final rounds on January 14–16, 2011).
 Subsequent events ran only four or three animal pattern tournaments, but continued to use these events as initial qualifying for the PBA World Championship.
 After being held in Las Vegas for the next four years, the event moved to Reno, Nevada for three consecutive seasons.

 The World Series of Bowling has run every PBA season since its inception, except for 2018.
 After Fox Sports acquired the PBA television rights earlier that year, the decision was made to move the World Series to a spring event so it would be included in Fox's TV schedule.
 Thus, World Series of Bowling X was moved from late 2018 to March 2019, and was held in its original home of Allen Park, MI.

 Bowlers from over 30 countries have participated in the World Series of Bowling.
 PBA Commissioner Tom Clark has credited the WSOB with inspiring an influx of international players who now regularly compete on the PBA Tour.

 Tournament formats and qualifying have changed over the years.
-For the 2024 season, the WSOB had a maximum field of 108 entrants.
-Priority registration was given to the top 50 PBA players in 2023 season points, up to 20 international invitees not in the top 50, and any other PBA Tour title holders who are not in either previous group.
-The remaining entries came from a seven-game Pre-Tournament Qualifier (PTQ).
-Following the PTQ, all 108 bowlers rolled 15 games of qualifying per animal pattern tournament, split into three blocks.
-The 45 total games of qualifying determined the top 16 bowlers for the PBA World Championship Match Play rounds.
-The top 16 players in each animal pattern tournament had their own 16-game match play rounds leading to the five-player stepladder finals.
-The PBA World Championship qualifiers had a 16-game match play round to determine the top nine seeds.
-The 5–9 seeds bowled a play-in stepladder to determine the fifth seed for the televised finals, while the top four seeds automatically advanced to the telecast.
+For the 2026 season, priority registration was given to the top 75 PBA players in 2025 season points, the top three players in collegiate points, top three from the Regional Players Invitational tournament, any player with a national PBA Tour title in the last ten years, and any PBA Hall of Famer (Performance category).
+There are also a select number of international players chosen by way of resumé submissions through March 15, as well as Commissioner's exemptions.
+Any open spots in the initial field are filled from the ten-game April 29 Pre-Tournament Qualifier (PTQ).
+The starting field bowls ten qualifying games (in two 5-game blocks) on each of the four "animal" oil patterns.
+The 40 total games of qualifying determine the top one-third of bowlers who move on to the ten-game Advancers Round on the Earl Anthony 42 oil pattern.
+The top 16 players from the Advancers Round then compete in roundrobin match play.
+Pinfall from all rounds, plus 30 bonus pins for each match play victory, determine the nine players for the PBA World Championship semifinals.
+The 5–9 seeds bowl a play-in stepladder to determine the fifth seed for the televised finals, while the top four seeds automatically advance to the finals telecast.